ismqdb/Breakout/README.md

 Project implementing basic "Breakout" game functionalities.
 Original code was written in mid 2022.

-A lot of room for improvement: \n
+A lot of room for improvement: Add textures, add sound, improve collision detection, add levels and reduce the use of heap allocations.
-Add textures \n
-Add sound
-Improve collision detection
-Add levels
-Reduce the use of heap allocations